TeamLe-Shop/zordzman-plus-plus/README.md

 move it into /Library/Frameworks directory.
 You can find this by navigating to Macintosh HD (usually by double clicking the icon on the desktop) and going to /Library/Frameworks.
 Then, do the same with the SDL2_image dmg.

-The next part requires XCode, and what you need to do is find your XCode.app, right click, select "Show Package Contents" and you'll be brought to the folder "Contents".
+The next part requires XCode (https://developer.apple.com/xcode/downloads/), and what you need to do is find your XCode.app, right click, select "Show Package Contents" and you'll be brought to the folder "Contents".
 Navigate to Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.x.sdk/Developer/System/Library/Frameworks
 and copy OpenGL.framework (It's a folder, remember!) into /Library/Frameworks (back where you put the SDL stuff).